hcassell/paper/paper.md

 Jones et al (1998) conducted several studies in this region, but continental-scale measurements have not previously been made.

 A large uncertaintitty in modelling BBOA is the extent to which measurments in the etc

+#Simulations
+We simulated the evolution of particle sizes as they are transported away from the source region.